Team & Role

 Our team won first place at the ICS Project Expo under the Informatics tract.

-With a design like this, nasomEATR has the potential to expand the reach of speech language pathologists on things like mission trips abroad to help cleft palate patients across the world and in remote areas.
+With a product like this, our portable nasometer companion application has the potential to expand the reach of speech language pathologists on things like mission trips abroad to help cleft palate patients across the world and in remote areas.

 With only the nasometer device and an Android phone, our nasomEATR makes cleft palate patient care accessible anywhere.